grondilu/bitcoin-bash-tools/README.md

 #### Mnemonic

 To create a bip-39 mnemonic, use `mnemo` as *APP*.
 The optional parameters are the number of words (default is 12) and the index (default is zero).

     $ base58 -d <<<"$root" | bip85 mnemo
     girl mad pet galaxy egg matter matrix prison refuse sense ordinary nose

-To override the locales settings, use the LANG environnement variable :

-    $ base58 -d <<<"$root" | LANG=it bip85 mnemo
-    smilzo opinione settimana sfoltire sospiro maretta verace mattone larga suonare lembo rispetto

-As mentionned, you can specify the number of words with an additional argument :

-    $ base58 -d <<<"$root" | LANG=zh_CN bip85 mnemo 24
-    探腐书知讲看偷项努高纹任付穆滑丝悲娘值郑倒踏呢丙

 #### HD-Seed WIF